Fri, Nov 15, 2024 | Jumada al-Awwal 13, 1446 | DXB ktweather icon0°C

-UAE: 33-year-old survives 3 cardiac arrests in one hour; here's why regular heart check-ups are essential
+UAE: 33-year-old survives 3 cardiac arrests in one hour; here's why regular heart checks are essential

 Top Stories

-A 33-year-old expat miraculously survived three sudden cardiac arrests in just one hour, thanks to the swift and decisive actions of the medical team at Aster Clinic in Dubai Silicon Oasis (DSO).
+A 33-year-old expat miraculously survived three sudden cardiac arrests in just one hour, thanks to the swift action of the medical team at Aster Clinic in Dubai Silicon Oasis (DSO).
 The patient, who was brought in with severe chest pain, was revived thrice through a series of life-saving interventions.

-The incident occurred when the patient arrived conscious but in distress at the clinic’s emergency room.
-After an initial ECG and echocardiogram screening, the patient suddenly collapsed during the procedure, marking the first of three cardiac arrests.
+The patient arrived conscious but in distress at the clinic’s emergency room.
+After an initial ECG and echocardiogram screening, the expat suddenly collapsed during the procedure, marking the first of three cardiac arrests.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Each time the patient's heart stopped, the medical team swiftly performed resuscitation efforts, successfully bringing him back to life for the second and third time.
-Their unyielding persistence and adherence to medical protocols proved instrumental in saving the patient's life.
+Each time the patient's heart stopped, the medical team swiftly performed resuscitation techniques, bringing him back to life for the second and third time.
+Their persistence and adherence to medical protocols proved instrumental in saving the patient's life.

 'Early intervention is crucial'

-Coronary angiography revealed severe artery narrowing, including in the Left Anterior Descending artery (LAD).
-Ameer underwent Percutaneous Coronary Intervention (PCI) with three stents placed to restore blood flow.
+Coronary angiography revealed some severe artery narrowing, so Ameer underwent a procedure with three stents placed in his heart to restore blood flow.
 Post-surgery, he was prescribed medications and advised to rest.

 Dr Sony Manuel M, consultant interventional cardiologist at Thumbay University Hospital, said: “Early intervention is crucial, especially in younger patients with a family history of heart disease.
 Recognising warning signs and seeking prompt care can significantly impact outcomes.
 Moving forward, maintaining a healthy lifestyle will be essential for his heart health.”